Certifying localizable quantum properties with constant sample complexity: Introduction

-Leveraging this phenomenon, we develop a unified and efficient certification framework that applies broadly to diverse properties (see Table~\ref{tab:results_summary} for the properties considered in detail).
+Leveraging this phenomenon, we develop a unified and highly efficient certification framework that applies broadly to diverse properties (see Table~\ref{tab:results_summary} for the properties considered in detail).
 Our protocol first localizes the global property into a small subsystem via projective measurements on the large complement system, and then witnesses the localized property on the small subsystem.
-The significant reduction in system size allows us to efficiently certify the quantumness on the subsystem, which substantially reduces experimental overhead, enabling the certification of entanglement, circuit complexity, and quantum magic for generic states using only local Pauli measurements.
-We prove that the method achieves constant sample complexity, constant-level noise robustness, and soundness for mixed states, thereby overcoming key limitations of previous approaches and achieving exponential improvement in sample complexity~\cite{Haug2023ScalableMeasureMagic, Huang2024Shallow, Landau2024Shallow, Kim2024LearningPhaseOfMatter, Niroula2024MagicPhaseTransition}.
-Our framework also yields exponential improvements for certifying complex properties, such as fully inseparable entanglement~\cite{Eisert2006MultiparticleEntanglement, Rodriguez2021CertificationGME}, and we showcase its efficiency on various Hamiltonian systems.
-We further introduce a random-basis-enhanced variant to certify global state fidelity, for which numerical evidence strongly indicates constant sample complexity and robustness for generic states, representing a substantial improvement over existing state-of-the-art methods.
-Taken together, our results establish localizable quantumness as a unifying principle for understanding many-body quantum systems and provide a practical, scalable toolkit for certifying quantum systems.
+The significant reduction in system size allows us to efficiently certify the quantumness of the subsystem, thereby substantially reducing experimental overhead and enabling the certification of entanglement, circuit complexity, and quantum magic for generic states using only local Pauli measurements.
+We prove that the method achieves i) constant sample complexity, ii) constant-level robustness against deviations from the target states, and iii) soundness for mixed states, thereby overcoming key limitations of previous approaches and achieving substantial improvement in sample complexity~\cite{Haug2023ScalableMeasureMagic, Huang2024Shallow, Landau2024Shallow, Kim2024LearningPhaseOfMatter, Niroula2024MagicPhaseTransition}.
+Our framework also improves the sample complexity from $\mathcal{O}(n)$ to $\mathcal{O}(\log n)$ for certifying complex properties such as fully inseparable entanglement~\cite{Eisert2006MultiparticleEntanglement, Rodriguez2021CertificationGME}.
+We further demonstrate its efficiency across various Hamiltonian systems and large-scale magic-injection circuits.

+Furthermore, extending this framework by measuring the large complement system in random Pauli bases demonstrates remarkable power in certifying global state fidelity.
+Using random matrix theory, we prove its constant sample complexity and constant robustness for certifying almost all quantum states.
+We also establish these guarantees for random graph states via an error localization mechanism: Pauli errors acting on generic stabilizer states can be localized to small subsystems via local measurements.
+This $\cO(1)$ scaling substantially improves upon the state-of-the-art non-adaptive local measurement protocol requiring $\cO(n^4)$ samples~\cite{Huang2024Certifying}.
+Taken together, our unified framework delivers optimal constant-sample-complexity scaling for both property and state certification tasks across generic many-body systems.

 Our paper is organized as follows.
 In Section~\ref{sec:summary}, we present the key ideas underlying our protocols and provide an overview of the main results.
 Section~\ref{sec:protocol_framework} introduces the mathematical framework, formalizes the certification protocol, and analyzes its performance.
 Sections~\ref{sec:complexity}, \ref{sec:certifying_entanglement}, and \ref{sec:certifying_magic} apply our methods to certifying circuit complexity, entanglement, and magic, respectively.
 Section~\ref{sec:fidelity} develops the random-basis–enhanced protocol for fidelity certification.
 Finally, Section~\ref{sec:discussion} concludes with broader implications and future directions.